ymwjbxxq/aws-lambda-speeeeeeeeeeed/README.md

 # SPEEEEEEEED #

-The code above contains few tricks to make your lambda fly.
-Most of time it could be overkilled to worry to save cents in the overall cost of lambda functions.
+The code above contains a few tricks to make your lambda fly.
+Most of the time it could be overkilled to worry to save cents in the overall cost of lambda functions.
-We have to think about lambda functions at scale and lambda price model is a combination of memory and execution so we could say **TIME IS MONEY**.
+We have to think about lambda functions at scale and the Lambda price model is a combination of memory and execution so we could say **TIME IS MONEY**.

 ### Lambda lifecycle ###